As Husker hoops restarts practice, Fred Hoiberg recounts battle with COVID

 LINCOLN — Nebraska men's basketball coach Fred Hoiberg got his smell back on the same day his team restarted practice after COVID-19 spread like "wildfire" through his program.

 That was Sunday.
-In the previous three weeks, Hoiberg's own body had been through the wringer - he had every COVID symptom imaginable, Hoiberg said on the Husker Sports Network Monday night - and his team had a long layoff since the program went on pause Jan.
+In the previous three weeks, Hoiberg's own body had been through the wringer — he had every symptom imaginable, he said on the Husker Sports Network on Monday night — and his team had a long layoff since the program went on pause Jan.
 11.

-Because of a pre-existing heart condition and a pacemaker, Hoiberg tried to do everything he could to keep the COVID from his team, he said on the Sports Nightly program.
-But the virus spread from one player to his roommate, to the next apartment of players, and, a week later, the final apartment of players got the virus.
-Fifteen members of NU's Tier I personnel - out of 30 - eventually got COVID, including three coaches and a graduate assistant.
+Because of a preexisting heart condition and a pacemaker, Hoiberg tried to do everything he could to keep the coronavirus from his team, he said.
+But the virus spread from one player to his roommate, to the next apartment of players, and a week later, the final apartment of players got the virus.
+Fifteen members of NU's Tier I personnel — out of 30 — eventually got COVID-19, including three coaches and a graduate assistant.

-NU was vulnerable to a COVID outbreak because only two players had contracted it before the season.
-A couple players - Eduardo Andre and Yvan Ouedraogo - then got COVID around Thanksgiving and just after the New Year's Day, respectively.
+NU was vulnerable to a COVID-19 outbreak because only two players had contracted it before the season.
+A couple players — Eduardo Andre and Yvan Ouedraogo — then caught it around Thanksgiving and just after New Year's Day, respectively.

 Now that the team is back, it has to get back in "game shape," Hoiberg said.
-Ten day quarantines meant players could do "absolutely nothing" and the return-to-play protocols, which generally take another week, are a slow ramp up to full speed.
+Ten-day quarantines meant that players could do "absolutely nothing," and the return-to-play protocols, which generally take another week, are a slow ramp-up to full speed.

-Nebraska now has a rigorous schedule in front of it, as Hoiberg estimated the team would play "14 or 15" games in 32 days.
-Hoiberg even anticipated the Huskers playing on rare "back to back" nights like a NBA team.
-The next three games - at Michigan State Saturday, at Minnesota Monday, vs. Wisconsin on Feb.
-11 - are set, with a "tentative" schedule, Hoiberg said, beyond that.
+Nebraska now has a rigorous schedule in front of it, as Hoiberg estimated that the team would play "14 or 15" games in 32 days.
+Hoiberg even anticipated the Huskers playing on rare "back-to-back" nights like a NBA team.
+The next three games — at Michigan State on Saturday, at Minnesota on Monday, vs. Wisconsin on Feb.
+11 — are set, with a "tentative" schedule beyond that, Hoiberg said.

 More notes from Hoiberg's chat: